annikacleven/regtreesegpackage/README.md

 ## Dataframe input specification
+This package was created to segment the genomic data from an in-house Mayo Clinic system that provided the normalized coverage at each bin location.
+The log_2 ratio for each location can be calculated from the normalized coverage.
+In the common data format there are other columns of information that are provided, but this package has generalized the input structure for more accesible usage.

-The inputs of these functions require a dataframe that has column names specifically labeled as "Start.Pos", "log2r", and "Chr".
+The inputs of the functions in this package require a dataframe that has column names specifically labeled as "Start.Pos", "log2r", and "Chr".
 The "Start.Pos" column is the bin index or genomic location which the log2ratio comes from.
-The "log2r" column is the log2ratio that between the sample genome ad the reference genome.
+The "log2r" column is the log2ratio between the sample genome and the reference genome.
 The "Chr" column is the chromosome of interest.
 The chromosomes should be labeled exactly as "chr1", "chr2", "chr22", "chrX", "chrY".

 <br/>
 <br/>